psn155/TicketEvent/README.md

 - Javascript, JQuery, Handlebars

-Sample functionalities with RESTful services using JSON data:
+Sample functionalities with RESTful requests using JSON data:

 - List all events
 - CRUD methods for an event